Delayed Charged Lepton Yukawa Equilibration in Minimal Seesaw

-where $\epsilon_{i=1,2,3} \ll 1$ \footnote{A similar structure of Yukawa was also considered in \cite{Datta:2021elq} but in the context of dark matter.}.
+where $\epsilon_{i=1,2,3} \ll 1$.
 While the nearly vanishing right column of the Yukawa matrix ensures that $N_3$ remains effectively decoupled, the $N_{1,2}$ along with the first two columns of $Y_{\nu}$ generate light neutrino mass to explain the neutrino oscillation data via the seesaw mechanism.
 The entries of $Y_{\nu}$ can be written using the Casas-Ibarra (CI) parametrization \cite{Casas:2001sr}:

-where $v=246$ GeV, $U$ is the PMNS \cite{Zyla:2020zbs} mixing matrix diagonalizing $m_{\nu} = Y_{\nu} M^{-1}_R Y^T_{\nu}v^2/2 $, $D_{m} ~(D_{M})$ is the diagonal active neutrino (RHN) mass matrix and $R$ is a complex orthogonal matrix chosen to be of the form,
+where $v=246$ GeV, $U$ is the PMNS \cite{Zyla:2020zbs} mixing matrix diagonalizing $m_{\nu} = Y_{\nu} M^{-1}_i Y^T_{\nu}v^2/2 $, $D_{m} ~(D_{M})$ is the diagonal active neutrino (RHN) mass matrix and $R$ is a complex orthogonal matrix chosen to be of the form,

 where $\theta_R=a+ib$ is a complex angle in general.
 We employ the best fitted values \cite{Fogli:2006fw} of mixing angles, CP phase, as well as mass-square differences to define the $U$ and $D_{\sqrt{m}}$.
 The smallness of $\epsilon_i$ can arise from three sources: a tiny $m_\ell$ (lightest active neutrino mass), an additional rotation angle $\varphi$ applied to $R$, or both effects combined.
 For concreteness and without loss of generality, we focus on the small $m_\ell$ scenario in our analysis, noting that equivalent results are obtained in the $\varphi$ rotation approach.
 Following Eq.(\ref{CI para}), this choice yields $\epsilon_i \propto \sqrt{m_\ell M_3}$.
 We emphasize that $N_3$ phenomenology is largely insensitive to the left two columns of $Y_{\nu}$.